-Dr. Anne-Marie Nicol is a Risk Assessment/KT/EH Scientist at BCCDC.
-In addition, she is an Associate Professor in the Faculty of Health Sciences at SFU.
+Dr. Anne-Marie Nicol is a risk assessment, knowledge translation and environmental health scientist at BCCDC.
+She is also an associate professor in the Faculty of Health Sciences at Simon Fraser University.

 Dr. Nicol's research focuses on the communication of complex scientific and public health information to a range of audiences.
 Her work is multidisciplinary, crossing the fields of epidemiology, toxicology, social marketing, risk perception and risk assessment.
 Her particular areas of focus are environmental and occupational exposures that impact health.

-Dr. Nicol graduated with a PhD from the School of Population and Public Health from the University of British Columbia, and obtained a Masters in Environmental Sciences from York University.
+Dr. Nicol graduated with a PhD from the School of Population and Public Health at UBC, and obtained an MES from York University.

 - For Dr. Nicol's publications, see PubMed.